 The projects exhibited in the Tangible Image Biennial therefore take photography as the very object of their approach.
 And are anchored in "the spirit of the times" to reflect on the modes of production by which the photo and new technologies are part of our lives.
 So, how do these tools end up shaping our looks and impacting our behavior in a "tangible" way?, in an urbanized consumerist society, surrounded by cameras and saturated with personal data?

-Artist, curator and manager of the platform venue, initiator of the BIT20 project, curator and organizer of the SPACE ODDITY Exhibition (Month of Photography of Greater Paris 2017) and many other projects related to contemporary art and new forms of creation .
-Graduated from the Multimedia School of Paris.
+Artist, curator and manager of the Plateforme venue, initiator of the BIT20 project, curator and organizer of the SPACE ODDITY Exhibition (Grand Paris Photography Month 2017) and many other projects related to contemporary art and new forms of creation .
+Graduated from Multimedia School in Paris.

-Photographer, commissioner and active member of Platform, photoLens'Art Photographic 2017 and teacher of photography.
+Photographer, curator and active member of the Place Plateforme, winner of the photoLens'Art Photographic 2017 prize and teacher in photography.

 Photographer, co-founder of Plateforme and the association L'entreprise, co-founder of Générale en Manufacture, curator of the Flander Center gallery in Osaka (2004-2005).

-Graduated in Fine Arts from Nantes, History of art and Management of culture, specialist in contemporary Chinese art.
-After two years of experience at the Galerie Paris-Beijing, joined the team of Doors 门 艺, an agency for the production and promotion of cultural projects based in Beijing and Paris.
+Graduated from Fine Arts in Nantes, History of Art and Cultural Management, specialist in contemporary Chinese art.
+After two years of experience at the Paris-Beijing Gallery, joined the Doors 门 艺 team, an agency for the production and promotion of cultural projects based in Beijing and Paris.

 Photographer artist, active member of the Platform place.
 Philippe Calandre initially chose the photographic medium for its expressive immediacy, its ease of use, when there was no other particular attraction between them.
 Using the camera as a reproductive tool that he has not stopped taking on the wrong foot, he mischievously replaces an anti thesis, pushing the experience of its use to the limits of definition.
 This will lead to the very erasure of the subject as a photogenic element.